 National guidance on permissions for temporary safety works

-A Frequently Asked Questions has been prepared specifically for our diocese, which outlines in more detail the types of permissions that will be required for different types of works:
+A Frequently Asked Questions has been prepared specifically for our diocese, which outlines in more detail the types of permissions that will be required for different types of works to make the building safe for all visitors and to enable safe worship specifically:

 The diocesan guidance document will be developed and updated as we receive more queries and if the Diocesan Chancellor deems it appropriate to adjust his advice on what permissions are required.
 It currently covers works that might be necessary for the more immediate term in order to reopen church buildings for private prayer, but will be expanded to cover longer term changes that might be needed to cater to new formats of worship.